 When you look at the pricing for various options it may certainly seem like they’re a big spend, but they’re not alone.
 Custom paint jobs will often trend higher than a good wrap as there are many more steps involved and high end shops that do it well will cost a premium.
 Consider all the steps involved.
 You need to sand the vehicle, prep it, and then fully repaint which can take a specialist a long time to get through.
 The last thing you want is a mediocre paint job on your new M3 with no way to go back to the way it was!

 Anyone who has spent time driving out in rural areas will know how quickly bugs and debris knick and pry away at the front bumper of a vehicle.
 Without a good vinyl layer, the car’s paint is free and clear to take the full brunt of any damage.
-If you add that vinyl, however, now there’s another layer of protection for the underlying paint.
+If you add that vinyl, however, now there’s another layer of protective film for the underlying paint.
 Keeping your original coat in pristine condition.
+Some owners will actually wrap their vehicle with just PPF which won't color the car but adds protection to the paint.

 In addition to the price difference between a paint job and a wrap, you also have the benefit of being able to bring the vehicle back to original condition when you want to sell it.
 Rather than try to explain to a buyer that your paint shop did a perfect job, you can just take off the vinyl layer if they don’t like it and you’re good as new.
 This also helps if you chose something out there like bright purple.
 Maybe the buyer prefers the standard white / black options.